MicrosoftDocs/windows-dev-docs/hub/apps/design/input/cortana-support-natural-language-voice-commands.md

 >[!WARNING]
 > This feature is no longer supported as of the Windows 10 May 2020 Update (version 2004, codename "20H1").
->
-> See [Cortana in Microsoft 365](/microsoft-365/admin/misc/cortana-integration) for how Cortana is transforming modern productivity experiences.

 Extend **Cortana** with more flexible and natural voice commands that let a user say your app's name anywhere in the command.